Astro v5.0-beta

 What should I do?

-Section titled What should I do?If you are using Vite-specific plugins, configuration, or APIs, check the Vite CHANGELOG for their breaking changes and upgrade your project as needed.
+Section titled What should I do?If you are using Vite-specific plugins, configuration, or APIs, check the Vite migration guide for their breaking changes and upgrade your project as needed.

 @astrojs/mdx